 That the 14th Synod of the United Reformed Churches in North America join with the Associate Reformed Presbyterian Church, the Presbyterian Church in America, the Reformed Presbyterian Church of North America, and the Orthodox Presbyterian Church and condemn without distinction any theological or political teaching which posits a superiority of race or ethnic identity born of immutable human characteristics and call to repentance any who would promote or associate themselves with such teaching, either by commission or omission.9

-Any pastor or Christian teacher who has been in contact with young white men in the last thirty-six months will tell you that they are very concerned about the effect that books such as Douglas Wilson’s Mere Christendom, Stephen Wolfe’s The Case for Christian Nationalism, and, perhaps more widely, videos by Joel Webbon, Brian Sauvé, Eric Conn, and Andrew Isker are having on young men in their congregations.
+Any pastor or Christian teacher who has been in contact with young white men in the last thirty-six months will tell you that he is very concerned about the effect that books such as Douglas Wilson’s Mere Christendom, Stephen Wolfe’s The Case for Christian Nationalism, and, perhaps more widely, videos by Joel Webbon, Brian Sauvé, Eric Conn, and Andrew Isker are having on young men in their congregations.
 Wolfe, Sauvé, Conn, and Isker were among those who spoke at the June 11–13, 2026, conference in Ogden.10

 These social media “influencers,” as they are called, are leading young men to think that it is normal to believe and say that Hitler was a hero, that the Holocaust never happened, that Jews secretly run the world, that white people are superior to people of other colors, and other noxious ideas that were, until recently, thought to be have been discredited and discarded.